srobledo2021/Robotica_Movil_2324_Blog/README.md

 ```
 As we can notice, we left a gap in the conditionals for the threshold.
 We did this on purpose to apply 'histeresis' so that instead of an abrupt change, we make it smooth.

-The counter that can be seen is used
+The counter that can be seen is perfectly studied and used so that when the car recognises more than 5 times in a row that it is in a straight line, the car speeds up.
+This is because sometimes when the car is turning, a few iterations recognized the line as straight.
+By using this we can ensure that the car is really in a straight line, and not just turning but heading the front.

 ### Final code 2